realzhengyiming/simplify_llm_api/README_EN.md

 ## Introduction
 This project is a minimal model independent API assembled from simple fastapi and direct huggingface.
-This is an extremely simple API interface for llm-like language models, providing three simple interfaces.
+An extremely simple LLM language model chatbot API interface, which provides three simple interfaces for quickly testing the dialogue API of an LLM model.

 ### Core model API interface